 Remember that each device and browser has multiple versions, as does each operating system.
 When one does the math, the lab must be able to accommodate thousands of device-browser-OS combinations for both manual and automated testing.
 This can be a tall order even for the most cash-rich of companies.

 2. Cloud-Based UI Testing

-While putting their UI through automated Selenium testing, testers can take advantage of BrowserStack’s myriad integrations, as well as a variety of debugging tools to streamline tests, identify bugs and neutralize them before they can disrupt the user experience.
+While putting their UI through automated Selenium testing, testers can take advantage of BrowserStack’s myriad integrations and UI automation software, as well as a variety of debugging tools to streamline tests, identify bugs and neutralize them before they can disrupt the user experience.